 A driver with less drag basically means that it will move through the air more freely and provide better wind resistance.

-If you want to shoot lower scores and improve quickly you don’t really need to worry about the technical side of golf clubs.
+If you want to shoot lower scores and improve quickly you don’t really need to worry about the technical side of golf clubs when choosing golf drivers.
 It is handy to know if you work in the industry, but adjusting your driver for a different ball flight is simple and easy to do.

-Manufacturers will market their products very well, and you may be confused as to which driver is actually the best.
+Manufacturers will market their products very well, and you may be confused as to which driver is the best golf driver.
 Sure we can test them but drivers are targeted at different ability levels and are not all the same.

 Style of Driver Based on Ability

 First, try and pick a driver that matches your current ability level.
 A lot of amateurs think that the drivers with adjustability and movable weight technology are only for professionals, but this is actually not the case.

 Most big-name manufacturers have a range of adjustable drivers on the market these days, which include a wrench to adjust them.
 This can be used to adjust the optimum ball flight you are after.
 These can help, but to see massive differences you need to have a consistent golf driver swing or consistently hit the same bad shots.

 Someone who slices the ball a lot will see ball flight improvements with an adjustable driver.

 Most companies try and make their drivers as forgiving as possible even for the better players.

 The most common bad shot for amateurs is the slice, and a lot of these drivers will help counteract the slice and reduce the severity of it.
 However they will not fix any golf swing faults and the best thing to cure your faults is always lessons, and gaining more understanding as to why you swing the way you do.